 Step 1: Completing the Application

 * Applications are reviewed as they are received, and interviews are on-going.
-Most SLC tutoring programs begin by Week Three, with Tutor Orientations as early as the end of Week Two, so candidates are encouraged to submit their application materials by the second week of classes.
+Most SLC tutoring programs begin by Week Three, with Tutor Orientations as early as the end of Week Two, so candidates are encouraged to submit their application materials before the second week of classes.
 Some positions may still be filled after these dates; check with the specific discipline area Program Director for details.
 Applications may be turned in at any point of the semester for consideration the following semester.

 * General applications and supplement(s), including any work samples requested, must be submitted together to the SLC Reception Counter (or e-mailed to the discipline coordinator(s) if applications are downloaded from the SLC website).
 Applicants applying for more than one discipline area must submit a separate copy of the general application with each supplemental application submitted.
 All applicants must submit a faculty/advisor recommendation; this recommendation, however, may be submitted after the rest of the application.